-We all like keeping cool (or at least comfortable) when the temperatures rise, but if your home uses only window units or fans, you may wonder if it’s time to upgrade to central air conditioning.
-How much does installing central air cost — and how much value does that amazing blast of icy air through the vents add to your home at resale?
+With these different factors in the mix, you might wonder if it’s time for an icy upgrade.
+How much does installing central air cost — and how much value does central air add to your home at resale?

 “Does it add value?
 Yes.
-If they don’t have it, and a client asks if they should put it in prior to listing the house, I unequivocally 100% say no. Don’t waste the money,” says Michael Whitney, a top-selling real estate agent serving Portsmouth and Rockingham County, New Hampshire.
+If they don’t have it, and a client asks if they should put it in prior to listing the house, I unequivocally 100% say no. Don’t waste the money,” says Michael Whitney, a top-selling real estate agent serving Portsmouth and Rockingham County, New Hampshire, who works with over 79% more single-family homes than the average area agent.

-“It adds to the salability more than it adds to the value,” adds Bob Sophiea, a top-selling real estate agent in the Lexington, Kentucky, area.
+“It adds to the salability more than it adds to the value,” adds Bob Sophiea, a top-selling agent in the Lexington, Kentucky, area who is also a historic home and luxury home specialist.

 Here’s how to help evaluate whether installing central air-conditioning boosts your “cool factor” enough at resale to warrant the expense.